Blasphemy in Pakistan: Vigilantism

 Those who are accused of blasphemy may be subject to harassment, threats, and attacks.
 Police, lawyers, and judges may also be subject to harassment, threats, and attacks when blasphemy is an issue.
 Those accused of blasphemy are subject to immediate incarceration, and most accused are denied bail to forestall mob violence.
 It is common for those accused of blasphemy to be put in solitary confinement for their protection from other inmates and guards.
 Like those who have served a sentence for blasphemy, those who are acquitted of blasphemy usually go into hiding or leave Pakistan.

-Pakistan's blasphemy laws are known to be widely abused by those seeking personal gain from those accused as evidenced by the Imran Ghafur Masih case study.
-Masih was accused and sentenced to life in prison under section 295B of the blasphemy laws after his neighbor manipulated and tricked him into unknowingly throwing away a copy of the Quran, because the neighbor wanted to gain Masih's storefront real estate.
+Pakistan's blasphemy laws are known to be widely abused by those seeking personal gain from those accused, as evidenced by the Imran Ghafur Masih case study.
+Masih was accused and sentenced to life in prison under Section 295B of the blasphemy laws after his neighbor manipulated and tricked him into unknowingly throwing away a copy of the Quran, because the neighbor wanted to gain Masih's storefront real estate.

+One of the most popular cases in this context is the Asia Bibi blasphemy case.
+Asia Bibi, a Christian farm laborer, was beaten by a mob and arrested for blasphemy in June 2009 after being accused of insulting the Prophet Muhammad during an argument.
+The Punjab governor, Salman Taseer, was shot in 2011, after he publicly voiced his support for Bibi by his own bodyguard Mumtaz Qadri.
+It took almost a decade to overturn her death sentence as she was acquitted in October 2018.
+Her release was opposed by a far-right fledgling party called Tehreek-e-Labbaik Pakistan (TLP), an offshoot of right-wing religious group Tehreek-i-Labbaik Ya Rasool Allah Pakistan.
+The radical elements managed to force the Pakistan's government to put Asia Bibi on Exit Control List to prevent her from fleeing the country.
+However, she managed to find an asylum in Canada in 2019.

+In August 2023, a mob of hundreds of people attacked and burnt Christian houses in Jaranwala in the industrial district of the city of Faisalabad after two members of the minority Christian community were accused of blasphemy.
+At least 146 people were involved in the attack.

+In 2024, at least 10 people accused of blasphemy were killed in mob or vigilante violence, according to the Center for Social Justice Pakistan.